 Enhanced Flexibility and Range of Motion

-Regular stretching can help improve flexibility and increase the range of motion in your joints, making it easier to perform daily tasks and maintain your independence.
+Regular stretching can improve flexibility and increase the range of motion in your joints, making it easier to perform daily tasks and keep you active for much longer.

 Reduced Pain and Stiffness

-Stretching helps alleviate muscle tightness and stiffness, which can contribute to chronic pain in older adults.
+Stretching also helps to alleviate muscle tightness and stiffness, symptoms that can contribute to chronic pain in older adults.
 By keeping muscles and joints flexible, you can relieve pain and prevent future discomfort.

 This is even true for people with chronic pain.
 While stretching might not remove all the pain you experience, it can make a noticeable difference.